clift-labs/feralccf.github.io/docs/docs/intro.md

 4. Marketplace: Don't see a node that does exactly what you are looking for, visit the marketplace and search our library of bundles.
 5. Extensibility and Customization: Customize and extend Feral CCF to fit your specific requirements.
 With support for plugins and customizable composition rules, you can adapt the framework to integrate specialized frameworks, libraries, or unique code composition patterns.

-By embracing Feral CCF, developers can unlock their true potential, focusing on innovation rather than the complexities of code integration.
+By embracing Feral CCF, developers can skip the tedious work, allowing them to focus on innovation rather than the complexities of code integration.
 Say goodbye to arduous composition tasks and welcome a more streamlined, productive, and enjoyable development experience.

 Join us on this exciting journey as we empower developers with Feral CCF, unleashing the power of code composition.
 Experience a new era of software development and revolutionize the way you build exceptional applications.
 Start your adventure with Feral CCF today and witness the future of code composition unfold before your eyes!